fastrepl/canary/js/apps/docs/contents/index.md

 <Headline />

-> 🐤Canary is [open-source](https://github.com/fastrepl/canary) project just for that!
+> 🐤Canary is [open-source](https://github.com/fastrepl/canary)!
+Give us a ⭐️ if you like it.

 ## Search works, only when users know the <ins>"keyword"</ins>